1. What is EAEDC?

 2. You must have trouble supporting yourself through work.

-3. The EAEDC standard is not as strict as SSI.
-You do not need to show that you are totally disabled.
+3. The EAEDC disability standard is not as strict as SSI.
+Your disability does not have to be as severe and you do not need to show it will last 12 months or more.

 When you apply, be sure your worker gives you an EAEDC Medical Report form to take to your doctor, a Disability Supplement for you to fill out, and a Temporary MassHealth Card to pay for your medical visits and any tests you need.